W04 Learning Activity: Lazyloading Images

 Overview

-In terms of site performance and search engine optimization, your goal is to have the webpage loaded an ready for action within a few seconds of a user request.
-Webpages, however, often have many requests and payloads, including images, that increase the load time beyond the ideal target.
-The goal of this activity is to alleviate some of the load time by waiting until the page assets are actually needed by the user as they scroll.
-You will be introduced to the design pattern of progressive loading or 'lazy-loading' of images.
+In terms of site performance and search engine optimization, your goal is to load the webpage and make it ready for action within a few seconds of a user request.
+Webpages, however, often contain many requests and payloads, including images, that increase the load time beyond the ideal target.
+This activity addresses that challenge by deferring the loading of page assets until they are actually needed by the user as they scroll.
+You will learn the design pattern of progressive loading or 'lazy-loading' of images.

 Course Learning Outcomes